iwoork/homeforpup/DOGS_LIST_FIX_SUMMARY.md

 # Dogs List Fix - Complete Summary

 ## Problem
-The breeder-ios-app was not showing your list of dogs.
+The mobile-app was not showing your list of dogs.
 Instead, it was displaying mock/dummy data.

 ## Root Cause
 The `DogsScreen.tsx` component had a TODO comment on line 25 and was using hardcoded mock data with a `setTimeout()` instead of calling the actual API to fetch real dogs.